Mayo Clinic Care Network Content

 Living will

-In determining your wishes, think about your values.
-Consider how important it is to you to be independent and self-sufficient, and identify what circumstances might make you feel like your life is not worth living.
-Would you want treatment to extend your life in any situation?
-All situations?
+In deciding your wishes, think about your values.
+For example, think about how important it is to you to be independent and self-sufficient.
+Think about what situations might make you feel like your life is not worth living.
+Would you want treatment to extend your life in any situation or in all situations?
 Would you want treatment only if a cure is possible?

-You should address a number of possible end-of-life care decisions in your living will.
-Talk to your doctor if you have questions about any of the following medical decisions:
+You should list many possible end-of-life care decisions in your living will.
+Talk to your healthcare professional about any questions you may have about the following medical decisions: